 - To cover the costs of food, housing, clothing, healthcare, and other essential expenses for the child

-How Child Support is Calculated in HI
+Calculating Child Support in Hawaii

-Factors that may Affect the Amount of Child Maintenance in Hawaii
+Factors that May Affect the Amount of Child Maintenance in Hawaii

 - Income of both parents: The income of both parents is a significant factor in determining the amount of child maintenance in Hawaii.
 The guidelines use a percentage of the combined gross income of both parents to determine the basic child support obligation.